AI Community of Practice

 The AICOP Planning group publishes our Curated AI Events and Articles list to the Google Group.
 Our volunteer curators offer interesting news, scholarly articles, and editorials, and promote upcoming workshops and talks in our community.

-By joining our community, you are now officially a curator!
-Unlike some programs that hold to a regular schedule of publication, AICOP curators post based on inspiration and enthusiasm (which is to say, intermittently, sporadically, and irregularly)
+When you join our community, you become an official curator!
+AICOP curators post based on inspiration and enthusiasm (which is to say, intermittently, sporadically, and irregularly) Email [email protected] with your idea, question, and suggestion!

-We welcome community submissions for presentation topics, and we encourage everyone to use this forum to share programming from their departments and offices.
+AICOP welcomes suggestions and nominations for Sharetime speakers and topics, and we strongly encourage everyone to use our forum and list to share programming from their departments and offices.

 Volunteer with the AICOP